Skip to Main Content

 Journal Articles

-Article from a Print Journal
+Article in a Scholarly Journal

 • Bathgate, Meghan E., et al. “Children’s Motivation Toward Science Across Contexts, Manner of Interaction, and Topic.”
 Science Education, vol. 98, no. 2, Mar.
 2014, pp. 189–215.

-Article from a Print Magazine
+Article in a Magazine or Newspaper

 If the magazine you are citing is published every week or every other week, give the complete date in the citation. if not, include the month and year.